Basis of Presentation and Accounting Policy

 Equipment maintenance and repair costs and the costs of routine overhauls, drydockings and inspections performed on vessels and equipment are charged to operating expense as incurred.
 Expenditures that extend the useful life or improve the marketing and commercial characteristics of equipment as well as major renewals and improvements to other properties are capitalized.

 Certain interest costs incurred during the construction of equipment are capitalized as part of the assets’ carrying values and are amortized over such assets’ estimated useful lives.
-During the six months ended June 30, 2015, capitalized interest totaled $9.6 million.
+During the nine months ended September 30, 2016, capitalized interest totaled $14.3 million.

 Impairment of Long-Lived Assets.
 The Company performs an impairment analysis of long-lived assets used in operations, including intangible assets, when indicators of impairment are present.
-If the carrying value of the assets is not recoverable, as determined by the estimated undiscounted cash flows, the carrying value of the assets is reduced to fair value.
+These indicators may include a significant decrease in the market price of a long-lived asset or asset group, a significant adverse change in the extent or manner in which a long-lived asset or asset group is being used or in its physical condition, or a current period operating or cash flow loss combined with a history of operating or cash flow losses or a forecast that demonstrates continuing losses associated with the use of a long-lived asset or asset group.
+If the carrying value of the assets is not recoverable, as determined by the estimated undiscounted cash flows, the carrying value of the assets is reduced to fair value, if lower.
 Generally, fair value is determined using valuation techniques, such as expected discounted cash flows or appraisals, as appropriate.
-During the six months ended June 30, 2015 and 2014, the Company recognized impairment charges of $6.6 million and $3.9 million, respectively, related to long-lived assets held for use.
+During the nine months ended September 30, 2016 and 2015, the Company recognized impairment charges of $51.7 million and $6.9 million, respectively, related to long-lived assets held for use.

 Accumulated Other Comprehensive Loss.
-The components of accumulated other comprehensive loss were as follows:
+The components of accumulated other comprehensive loss were as follows (in thousands):

 Computations of basic and diluted earnings (loss) per common share of SEACOR were as follows (in thousands, except share data):